Giphy/GiphyAPI/README.md

 # Giphy API Documentation

 The Giphy API is now open to the public.
-We have institued a simple read-only, single public beta key system to let anyone quickly hack and experiment with the API.
+We have institued a simple single public beta key system to let anyone quickly hack and experiment with the API.

 Giphy is an animated [GIF](http://en.wikipedia.org/wiki/Graphics_Interchange_Format) search engine.
 If you would like to use Giphy API in production, please contact [alex@giphy.com](mailto:alex@giphy.com) or [gt@giphy.com](mailto:gt@giphy.com)